2021 National Tick Awareness Month Communication Material

 Monday, March 1, 2021 at 12 p.m.

-Once again, the NTAM campaign will be launched with a live webinar.
-This year’s guest speaker will be Dr. Katie Clow, DVM, PhD, Ontario Veterinary College.
-The webinar, which will take place on Monday, March 1, 2021, at 12 p.m., will provide an update on regional tick and tick-borne disease risks in Canada, and discuss the important role veterinary teams play in educating pet owners and protecting patients.
+Once again, the NTAM campaign was launched with a live webinar.
+This year’s guest speaker was Dr. Katie Clow, DVM, PhD, Ontario Veterinary College.
+The webinar, which took place on Monday, March 1, 2021, at 12 p.m., provided an update on regional tick and tick-borne disease risks in Canada, and discussed the important role veterinary teams play in educating pet owners and protecting patients.

 Again this year, the CVMA and its NTAM partner, Merck Animal Health, have created communication material and support tools to help veterinary teams provide pet owners with updates on the presence and expansion of ticks across Canada, tips to recognize potential tick habitats, and additional resources to assist in identifying local tick risk areas and tick species they may encounter.